A7medAmgad/Face_Mask_Detection_Project/README.md

 # Face_Mask_Detection_Project
 This is a face mask detection project that uses deep learning techniques to determine whether a person is wearing a mask or not.
-The system is designed to process real-time images and classify them into two categories: mask and no mask.
+The system is designed to process images in real time or uploaded images and classify them into two categories: mask and no mask.

 #-------------------------------#
 ## Features
-- Detects face masks in real-time using a webcam or pre-recorded videos.
+- Detects face masks in real time using webcam or uploaded images
-- Pre-trained models provided for quick testing.
-- Supports easy retraining with custom datasets.

 #-------------------------------#
 ## Dataset